bryanem32/hyperv_vm_creator/README.md

-# Hyper-V VM Creator
+# 1. Hyper-V VM Creator

-After extracting to your desired folder, both programs **must be run as Administrator**.
 Right-click the program and select **Run As Administrator**.
 ## Parameters
 | Parameter | Description | Notes / Recommendations |
 |-----------|-------------|------------------------|
 | **VM Name** | Name of the virtual machine | Also used as the hostname |